Noah-Everett/Noah-Everett.github.io/_pages/research.md

 This reconstruction method will also allow for detailed studies of the current ANNIE detector, along with future detector configurations.
 In addition, the methodology used to develop this reconstruction method can be generically applied to other optical experiments for reconstruction and detector studies.
 <details markdown="1"><summary><b>Selected Public Presentations</b></summary>
-N. Everett, ``[Likelihood-Based Reconstruction Techniques in ANNIE](https://drive.google.com/file/d/1wrQdlk9Nq2UBFrWUvCNwEko1KyvNWf5g/view?usp=sharing),'' APS April Meeting, Neutrinos IV Session, Minneapolis, MN,  2023 April 15-18
+N. Everett, "[Likelihood-Based Reconstruction Techniques in ANNIE](https://drive.google.com/file/d/1wrQdlk9Nq2UBFrWUvCNwEko1KyvNWf5g/view?usp=sharing)," APS April Meeting, Neutrinos IV Session, Minneapolis, MN,  2023 April 15-18
 </details>
 {: .notice--info}